josephearl/cypress-axe/README.md

 ### cy.configureAxe

-#### Purpose

-To configure the format of the data used by aXe.
+Configure the format of the data used by aXe.
 This can be used to add new rules, which must be registered with the library to execute.

-#### Description

 User specifies the format of the JSON structure passed to the callback of axe.run